 - to contact you about training and events, site visits or Calls for Support communications

 - to provide you with training which either you or your employer have requested

-- To give you access to our website User Portal/Members Area
+- to give you access to our website User Portal / Resource Area

 ICBE uses member contact and other relevant personal information to provide membership services to member companies.
 These services, and any personal information given to enable their provision, are provided under ICBE membership agreement.